G-Node/python-odml/README.rst

 If this method is used, the appropriate Python dependencies (enum and lxml) are downloaded and installed automatically.

-On Linux it is more convenient to obtain the lxml library via the distribution's package manager (e.g., :code:`apt-get install python-lxml` for Ubuntu).
+On Linux it is more convenient to obtain the lxml and yaml libraries via the distribution's package manager (e.g., :code:`apt-get install python-lxml` and :code:`apt-get install python-yaml` for Ubuntu).

 Building from source